 The world can only be turned right-side-up by the conscious collective activity of those who construct a theory of why it is upside-down.
 Spontaneous rebellion and insurrectionary subjectivity alone are not sufficient.
-An authentic revolution can only occur in a practical movement in which all the mystifications of the past are being consciously swept away.
-Councilism (aka 'Workers' Control', 'Syndicalism') offers 'selfmanagement' as a replacement for the capitalist system of production.
+An authentic revolution can only occur in a practical movement in which all the mystifications of the past are being consciously swept away. swer to the riddle of one's dead life.
+But that's exactly when a new alertness and self-possession become necessary.
+Situationism can be quite the complete survival ideology, a defence mechanism against the wear and tear of daily life.
+Included in the ideology is the spectacular commodity-role of being 'a situationist', ie a radical jade and ardent esoteric.

+Councilism (aka 'Workers' Control', 'Syndicalism') offers 'self- management' as a replacement for the capitalist system of production.

 Real self-management is the direct management (unmediated by any separate leadership) of social production, distribution and communication by workers and their communities.
 The movement for self-management has appeared again and again all over the world in the course of social revolution.
 Russia in 1905 and 1917-21, Spain in 1936-7, Hungary in 1956, Algeria in 1960, Chile in 1972 and Portugal in 1975.
-The form of organisation most often created in the practice of self-management has been workers' councils: sovereign general assemblies of the producers and neighbourhoods that elect mandated delegates to co-ordinate their activities.
+The form of organisation most often created in the practice of selfmanagement has been workers' councils: sovereign general assemblies of the producers and neighbourhoods that elect mandated delegates to co-ordinate their activities.
 The delegates are not representatives, but carry out decisions already made by their assemblies.
 Delegates can be recalled at any time, should the general assembly feel that its decisions are not being rigorously carried out.

 Councilism is this historical practice and theory of selfmanagement turned into an ideology.
 Whereas the participants in these uprisings lived a critique of the social totality, beginning with a critique of wage labour, of the commodity economy and exchange value, councilism makes a partial critique: it seeks not the self-managed, continuous and qualitative transformation of the whole world, but the static, quantitive self-management of the world as it is.
 The economy thus remains a separate realm cut off from the rest of daily life and dominating it.
-On the other hand a movement for generalised self- management seeks the transformation of all sectors of social life and all social relations (production, sexuality, housing, services, communications, etc), councilism thinks that a self-managed economy is all that matters.
-It misses, literally, the whole point: subjectivity and the desire to transform the whole of life.
-The problem with workers' control is that all it controls is work.
+On the other hand a movement for generalised self- management seeks the transformation of all sectors of somust seek its theory, and theory must be realised in practice.
+The revolutionary prospect of disalienation and the transformation of social relations requires that one's theory be nothing other than a theory of practice, of what we do and how we live.
+Otherwise theory will degenerate into an impotent contemplation of the world, and ultimately into survival ideology - a projected mental fogbank, a static body of reified thought, of intellectual armour, that acts as a buffer between the daily world and oneself.
+And if revolutionary practice is not the practice of revelutionary theory, it degenerates into altruistic militantism, 'revolutionary' activity as one's social duty.